-If we could, we would have.
-But it mustn’t be an excuse for us not to change how we feel about ourselves.
-When pity starts to become our main focus, then we know it’s time to re-shift our focus and thoughts.
-There will be times when we go through life and experience self-pity, a change in circumstances usually dictates that.
+It mustn’t be an excuse for us not to change and bring back some self-worth.
+When pity starts to become our main focus, then we know it’s time to re-shift our focus.
+We may also go through experiencing self-pity, through a change in circumstances.

 There are circumstances where self-pity can be a self-soothing coping mechanism that assists us in accepting and changing our circumstances.
 Self-pity can hamper our progress.